The Food Guide to Atiu: Places to Eat & Food Tours© CookIslandsPocketGuide.com

 The Best Food Experiences, Bars and Restaurants on Atiu

-Atiu might be a tiny island in the Cook Islands that most people have never heard of, but it’s a surprising hidden gem for foodies.
+Atiu, a tiny island in the Cook Islands, might be a place most people have never heard of, but it’s a surprising hidden gem for foodies.
 Its diverse environment includes the perfect conditions for growing arabica coffee beans, while Atiu also has its own culinary and drinking traditions that visitors can easily experience.
-What Atiu lacks in more formal restaurants and cafes, however, it makes up for in food tours and the ability to self-cater in your accommodation.

 So, plan your foodie getaway with the best food tours and the best places to eat using this complete food guide to Atiu!

-The 3 Best Restaurants on Atiu
+The 4 Best Restaurants on Atiu

 Where are the best places to eat on Atiu?
 Well, it’s limited!
 Here’s our list of the best restaurants on Atiu.